vryy/4C/doc/readthedocs/bacisetup.rst

 ::

-   mpirun -np 1 ./baci-release Input/f2_drivencavity20x20_drt.dat xxx
+   mpirun -np 1 ./baci-release tests/input_files/f2_drivencavity20x20_drt.dat xxx

 Testing
 -------

-The BACI code is tested by all tests included in the Input directory, whenever modifications enter the code.
+The BACI code is tested by all tests included in the tests/input_files directory, whenever modifications enter the code.
 However, after changing something in the code locally, it is a good idea to run the test environment yourself.
 This is done by